 Instructions

-- Whisk Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, and baking soda.
+- Whisk the Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, and baking soda.
 Set aside.

-- Preheat Oven: Preheat the oven to 350°F (175°C).
+- Preheat the Oven: Preheat your oven to 175°C (350°F).
 Line baking sheets with parchment paper.

 Author